 Jodhpur is a beautiful traditional city in the state of Rajasthan and is also known as the Blue City of India because of the blue-colored houses all around the Mehrangarh Fort.
 The unique culture of the city makes people go gaga and the memories made here stays with them forever.

 It is the second-largest city in Rajasthan, having so much to offer to its tourists along with a lifetime experience.
 It is also the second metropolitan city of the state.
 The amazing and picturesque locations, grand palaces, and forts are just a few things that make Jodhpur a fantastic tourist location.
 The reddish-brown city looks radiant in all seasons.

 No less than a timeless architectural wonder, the city of Jodhpur is all about discovering and relishing the royal vibes of Rajasthan.
-Yes, everything in this classic city, ranging from the bazaars, temples and twisting lanes is oh-so-impressive.
-Travelling here, you get to know that Jodhpur stands true to Rajasthan Tourism's tagline, Padharo Mahare Des.
+Yes, everything in this classic city, ranging from the bazaars, temples, and twisting lanes is oh-so-impressive.
+Traveling here, you get to know that Jodhpur stands true to Rajasthan Tourism's tagline, Padharo Mahare Des.

 As per the records, Ahirs were known as the primary inhabitants of Marwar.
 After them, it was the Rajputs who established their rule.
 The Jodhpur city was founded in 1459 by a Rajput chief named Rao Jodha who belonged to the Rathore Clan.

 Coming on to the early modern period and the timeframe when Rao Chandrasen Rathore had died in 1581, the kingdom was annexed by the great Mughal Emperor Akbar.
 And after Akbar, it was Aurangzeb who took possession of this region after the death of Maharaja Jaswant Singh.
 When Aurangzeb died, the former ruler of Jodhpur, Maharaja Ajit Singh took the throne as the rightful king.